 Bring others closer to nature and help “combat nature deficit disorder.”
 Share your respect for the environment by joining the San Diego Natural History Museum’s volunteer program.

-We offer a wide range of volunteer opportunities, including: outreach programs (Canyoneers, Docents, and Museum Whalers); science department opportunities (Birds and Mammals, Botany, Entomology, Herpetology, Paleontology, and the Research Library); exhibit volunteers, and administrative departments.
-For high school students we have camp volunteer positions and internship opportunities in conjunction with local schools.
+We offer a wide range of volunteer opportunities, including: outreach programs (Canyoneers, Docents, and Museum Whalers); science department opportunities (Birds and Mammals, Botany, Entomology, Herpetology, Paleontology, and the Research Library); exhibit interpretation, live animal care, and administrative departments.
+For high school students, we have camp volunteer positions, exhibit interpretation, and internship opportunities in conjunction with local schools.

 There are many advantages to volunteering at the San Diego Natural History Museum: